root-project/jsroot/docs/JSROOT.md

 ## JSROOT API

 JSROOT can be downloaded from <https://github.com/linev/jsroot>.
-It also provided with each ROOT distribution in `etc/http/scripts/` subfolder.
+It also provided with each ROOT distribution in `etc/http/scripts/` sub-folder.

 Many different examples of JSROOT API usage can be found on [JSROOT API examples](https://root.cern/js/latest/api.htm) page.